FRANKLIN E. COOK, JR., LCDR, USN

 From Hellcat: The F6F in World War II By Barrett Tillman:

 Fighting 19's sixteen fighters were not as lucky.
 When the four divisions became separated from one another, small formations of Hellcats were sometimes outnumbered by as much as six to one.
 The Lexington pilots fought tenaciously, claiming 27 kills in the frantic, fearful minutes the battle lasted.
-Three Hellcats were lost, as were two pilots: VF-19's skipper, Lieutenant F. E. Cook, and the flight officer, Lieutenant D. K. Tripp.
+Three Hellcats were lost, as were two pilots: VF-19's skipper, Lieutenant F. E. Cook, and the flight officer [akin to today's Operations Officer billet], Lieutenant D. K. Tripp.

 Distinguished Flying Cross

 (Citation Needed) - SYNOPSIS: Lieutenant Commander Franklin E. Cook (NSN: 0-82386), United States Navy, was awarded the Distinguished Flying Cross for extraordinary achievement while participating in aerial flight during World War II.

 General Orders: American Battle Monuments Commission